rnaksdl/rnaksdl.github.io/readme.md

 ## log

+04/18/2024
+	I scatched up my ideas!
+Hopefully I can find some time to code it up this weekend..

 04/17/2024
 	I'm planning on a big update of visuals.
 	The new design will be influenced by how we use our smart phones.